Start manufacturing AI with quality control, not predictive maintenance

 The real measure is what you learn.
 Every defect the AI catches teaches you something about your process.
 Patterns emerge.
 You discover that defects cluster around specific times, materials, or operators.
 This intelligence feeds continuous improvement cycles that compound value over years.

 Start small.
 Measure religiously.
 Scale what works.
+McKinsey’s 2025 data shows only about 20% of organizations achieve enterprise-level impact from AI initiatives.
+Most fail because of weak data foundations and poor integration, not because the technology does not work.
 This is how mid-size manufacturers win with AI while enterprises struggle with massive transformation programs that never deliver.

 About the Author